amandhesi/intro-ds/README.md

-# Data Analysis with Jupyter
+# Intro to Data Analysis with Jupyter
 -------

 ## Setup